-19. And he said, “Behold, I am making known to you what will happen at the latter end of the indignation, for it is for an appointed time, at the end.
+19. And he said, “Behold, I am making known to you what will happen at the latter end of the indignation, for the end shall be at an appointed time.

 20.The ram which you saw with two horns are the kings of Media and Persia.

-21.And the shaggy buck is the King of Javan, and the great horn that is between his eyes — it is the first king.
+21.And the shaggy buck is the King of Greece, and the great horn that is between his eyes — it is the first king.